Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

+For a typical magnetic field \(B = 10^{12}\:\mr{G}\), the energy of ICS photons can be \(\hbar \omega_s \simeq 4\:\mr{GeV}\) with \(\gamma \sim 10^5\), compared to the \(300\:\mr{MeV}\) CR photons requiring \(\gamma \sim 10^6\).
+This efficiency stems from the ICS photon energy scaling as \(\hbar \omega_s = 2\gamma \hbar e B/(m_e c)\), which depends directly on the magnetic field strength rather than the electron¡¯s trajectory curvature.
+Thus the ICS cross section is greatly enhanced in strong magnetic fields due to resonant scattering.
+As a result, the potential drop required by sparks is brought down by the higher radiation efficiency, releasing the binding energy difficulty from 10 keV to several keV\citep{Zhang+etal+1996}.
+Therefore, ICS process is more likely to be the dominant way to produce high energy photons and ultimately determine the characteristic height of the inner gap.

-In this case, the inner gap can be divided into two regions.
+In the case of the ICS process, the inner gap can be divided into two regions.
 Positrons are accelerated in the lower region, while photons propagate in the upper region.
-Accordingly, we define the discharge condition as $h = l_e + l_p $, where $l_e(\gamma),\,l_p(\gamma)$ are the mean free paths of the positrons and photons, respectively.
+Therefore, we define the discharge condition as $h = l_e + l_p $, where $l_e(\gamma)$ and $l_p(\gamma)$ are the mean free paths of the positrons and photons, respectively.
+The calculation of the mean free paths of high-energy photons mainly follows the methods introduced by \cite{Erber+etal+1966}, except for a slight difference in the formula used for the purpose of better approximation (See Appendix~\ref{apx:mfp_ph} for details).
+For the mean free path of electrons and positrons, we follow the method used in \cite{Dermer+etal+1990} and focus on the point of resonance ( See details in Appendix~\ref{apx:mfp_el}).
+Combining the calculation of photon and positron mean free paths, we can get value of both mean free paths at different energy of the scattered photons.
+The results is shown in Figure~\ref{fig:free-path}.